WyLyu/UPOsHam/README.md

 # RecurrencePlot
-RecurrencePlot is a method for visualising Unstable Priodic orbits in Dynamical Systems theory.
+RecurrencePlot is a method for visualising Unstable Priodic Orbits(UPO) in Dynamical Systems theory.

 The code is saved in RecurrencePlot.py

+Recurrence Plot is used to determine the intial condition of the UPOs which is saved in RecurrencePlot_Initialcondition_determined.ipynb

 Varitional Equation is calculated and the result is saved in VariationalEquations.ipynb